IamSebastianDev/flotsam/docs/db/Flotsam.md

 ### `flotsam.jettison(namespace: string, soft?: boolean = false): Promise<boolean>`

-Method to remove a **Collection** from the physical storage directory or just the collection cache, when the `soft` argument is set to true.
+Method to remove a **Collection** from the physical storage directory or the collection cache, when the `soft` argument is set to true.

 ```ts
 import { Flotsam } from 'flotsam/db';